Yuvrajscheema/mech_325_report/main.typ

 This is larger than most standard consumer-available stepper motors on the market, which range from 0.9\u{00B0} to 1.8\u{00B0}.
 == Belt and Pulley Design

-=== Overview
-Before the worm gear a reduction of almost 1:16 is needed, as found in .
-For this we will use a two pulley system
+Before the worm gear a reduction of almost $1:16$ is needed, see #link(<bnpcalc>)[calculations] We will use a timing belt pulley system as timing belts are accurate with minimal backlash and have a low noise profile.
+Due to the high reduction required we will use two timing belt systems each with a reduction ratio of $1:4$ which in total gives use the required ratio. \

 == Worm Gear Selection
 For the fine resolution required at the output, it was important to able to do large gear ratios for the last stage of the drive.
 After the 1:16 ratio of the timing belt drive stage, a solution was needed to achieve single stage large ratio in the magnitude of 1:100.
 In reality, there are several ways to achieve this (e.g. see #link("https://en.wikipedia.org/wiki/Cycloidal_drive")[Cycloidal Drives]) but a solution for high ratios explicitly recommended by Mott and Shigley is a worm gear drive.
 These are sold commercially in gear ratios of up to 1:100 and this was what was selected for the final design.